codefresh-io/docs.codefresh.io/_docs/promotions/promotions-overview.md

 ##### Getting started with promotions in GitOps

 * To get started, explore [Promotion building blocks]({{site.baseurl}}/docs/promotions/promotion-components/) and understand the entities involved.
-* For a step-by-step guide on implementing continuous delivery, see [Promotion sequence]({{site.baseurl}}/docs/promotions/create-promotion-sequence/).
+* For a step-by-step guide on implementing continuous delivery, see [Promotions: End-to-end guide]({{site.baseurl}}/docs/promotions/create-promotion-sequence/).
 * For practical examples of setting up and managing promotions, see [Exploring promotion scenarios]({{site.baseurl}}/docs/promotions/promotion-scenarios/).